joakimremler/AIS-WEB/README.md

 ## Features
 * Easy to manages.
-* Outputs data.
+* Outputs data from sensors.
+* Add, edit and Delete values.
 * Connected to a REST API.
-* Updates API with sensor values.
+* Updates API with new information.

 ## Tested software versions